 The terms of all currency swap agreements must satisfy the Rating Agency Condition.
-The inability to obtain any required currency swap agreement, either as a result of the failure to satisfy the Rating Agency Condition or otherwise, will, in the absence of an exercise of the call option, result in the declaration of a Failed Remarketing for the class A-5 notes on the related reset date; provided that, if the remarketing agents, in consultation with the administrator, on or before the Remarketing Terms Determination Date, determine that it is unlikely that currency swap agreements satisfying the above criteria will be obtainable on the related reset date, the class A-5 notes must be reset to U.S. Dollars on the related reset date.
+The inability to obtain any required currency swap agreement, either as a result of the failure to satisfy the Rating Agency Condition or otherwise, will, in the absence of an exercise of the call option, result in the declaration of a Failed Remarketing on the related reset date; provided that, if the remarketing agents, in consultation with the administrator, on or before the Remarketing Terms Determination Date, determine that it is unlikely that currency swap agreements satisfying the above criteria will be obtainable on the related reset date.
 No new currency swap agreements will be entered into by the trust for the applicable reset period following an exercise of the call option.

-If the class A-5 notes are either currently in foreign exchange mode or to be reset into foreign exchange mode, the class A-5 notes will be subject to a mandatory tender by the holders thereof on the related reset date.
-Affected class A-5 noteholders desiring to retain some or all of their class A-5 notes will be required to repurchase their class A-5 notes through the remarketing agents.
-However, the class A-5 noteholders may or may not be allocated their desired amount of reset rate notes as part of the remarketing process for the class A-5 notes.
-Holders of the class A-5 notes denominated in a currency other than U.S. Dollars will receive all principal and interest payments due from the trust as well as payment of any outstanding principal amount payable as a result of the remarketing process on or about the second business day following the reset date as a result of the required delay in payment through Euroclear and Clearstream, Luxembourg.
+If a class of reset rate notes is either currently in foreign exchange mode or to be reset into foreign exchange mode, that class of reset rate notes will be subject to a mandatory tender by the holders thereof on the related reset date.
+Affected reset rate noteholders desiring to retain some or all of their class of reset rate notes will be required to repurchase their class of reset rate notes through the remarketing agents.
+However, the applicable reset rate noteholders may not be allocated their desired amount of reset rate notes as part of the remarketing process for such class.
+Holders of a class of reset rate notes denominated in a currency other than U.S. Dollars will receive all principal and interest payments due from the trust and payment of any outstanding principal payable through the remarketing process on or about the second business day following the reset date as a result of the required delay in payment through Euroclear and Clearstream, Luxembourg.
 Floating Rate Mode.
-If, following a successful remarketing, the class A-5 notes will be denominated in U.S. Dollars and are reset to bear a floating rate of interest, then, during the corresponding reset period, the reset rate notes will bear interest at a per annum rate equal to the applicable interest rate index, plus or minus the applicable Spread, as determined on the relevant Spread Determination Date.
+If a class of reset rate notes is to be denominated in U.S. Dollars and to bear a floating rate of interest, then, during the corresponding reset period, the reset rate notes will bear interest at a per annum rate equal to the applicable interest rate index, plus or minus the applicable Spread, as determined on the relevant Spread Determination Date.

-In addition, if the remarketing agents, in consultation with the administrator, determine that it would be in the best interest of the trust based on then-current market conditions during any reset period when the class A-5 notes bear a floating rate of interest, or if otherwise required to satisfy the Rating Agency Condition, the trust will enter into one or more interest rate swap agreements with Eligible Swap Counterparties for the next reset period to hedge some or all of the basis risk.
+In addition, if the remarketing agents, in consultation with the administrator, determines that it would be in the best interest of the trust based on then-current market conditions during any reset period when a class of reset rate notes bears a floating rate of interest, or if otherwise required to satisfy the Rating Agency Condition, the trust will enter into one or more swap agreements with Eligible Swap Counterparties for the next reset period to hedge some or all of the basis risk.
 In exchange for providing payments to the trust at the applicable interest rate index plus the related Spread, each Swap Counterparty will be entitled to receive on each distribution date a payment from the trust equal to three-month LIBOR plus or minus a spread, which must satisfy the Rating Agency Condition.
 In the selection of the Swap Counterparties and the establishment of the applicable spread to three-month LIBOR, the remarketing agents, in consultation with the administrator, generally will use the procedures set forth under "-Foreign Exchange Mode" above and "Additional Information Regarding the Notes-The Reset Rate Notes-Foreign Exchange Mode" in the free-writing base prospectus.

 Fixed Rate Mode.
-If, following a successful remarketing, the class A-5 notes will be denominated in U.S. Dollars and are reset to bear a fixed rate of interest, then the applicable fixed rate of interest for the corresponding reset period will be determined on the Spread Determination Date by adding:
+If a class of reset rate notes is to be denominated in U.S. Dollars and to bear a fixed rate of interest, then the applicable fixed rate of interest for the corresponding reset period will be determined on the Spread Determination Date by adding: